UzmaSayyeda/Pill-Identifier/README.md

 * With Flask serving as our backend framework, we're efficiently reading data from our database.
 * AWS S3 has been our choice for storage.
 It allows us to select image names from the database and subsequently extract and display the relevant image files on the website.
 ### User Interaction:

-* Describe here
-**By seamlessly integrating these tools, we've been able to craft a dynamic and interactive platform for our users.**
+* By seamlessly integrating these tools, we've been able to craft a dynamic and interactive platform for our users.**

-##### Presentation

-  "Insert link to presentation slides here"

 ##### References
 *